Skip to Main Content

 The Philosophy Program at UNF emphasizes a pluralistic approach to philosophical questions, traditions, and concerns.
 Our faculty are award-winning teachers and internationally recognized scholars engaged in cutting-edge research in analytic, continental, historical, and comparative or cross-cultural philosophy.

 Do you enjoy asking questions?
 Thinking deeply?
 Arguing or debating issues great and small?
 Learning about new or different perspectives?
 Analyzing ideas?
 If so, philosophy might be for you.
-Our program offers three major concentrations as well as four minor programs.
+Our program offers two major and two minor programs.
 Each semester we offer a range of lower and upper division courses open to any UNF student, regardless of major.
 View our full course offerings in the UNF Course Catalog and check in with us for offerings in the current and upcoming terms.
 We aim to introduce students to philosophy in ways that will serve them well, professionally and personally, for wherever their lives may lead.

 Watch this video to debunk some common myths about philosophy majors: